 True to form, I made the manicotti yesterday to go along with the ham dinner made by my dad.
 I decided to mix it up a bit from the usual plain seasoned ricotta and mozzarella filling.
 This time I added some fresh spinach, a thin-sliced prosciutto roll up, and some fresh grated Parmigiano-Reggiano cheese added to the ricotta and mozzarella.
 Needless to say, it was bellissimo!

 I think in the future I will always include the spinach as it was a terrific addition.
 Be aware that the prosciutto adds more than a hint of saltiness to the filling, so don’t go overboard adding salt as you cook.
 This can be made without the prosciutto as well, but be ready to get your cheese piper out.
 Bon appetite, and happy holidays!

 - 14 thinly cut slices of prosciutto

-- 8 ounces of chopped spinach, fresh or frozen
+- 8 ounces chopped spinach (fresh or frozen)

 - 2 cups ricotta cheese